 Dr. Jerris Hooker

 Dr. Camilo Ordonez

+Attendees of the Commercial UAV Expo

 1.2 Customer Needs

 The customer needs are interpreted statements that set product function, attributes, and requirements that the customer would like but have not necessarily been provided to the engineering team.
 The customer needs are obtained by asking the product sponsor questions relating to the general objective of the project.
 Table 1 below consists of the questions Team 518 asked the Northrop Grumman team during our initial meeting.
 The interpreted customer needs have been declared in the table beside the customer response.